MicrosoftDocs/security/zero-trust/develop/identity.md

 ---
-title: Building Zero Trust-ready apps with the Microsoft identity platform
+title: Building apps using a Zero Trust approach to identities
-description: Learn how to build trustworthy, Zero Trust-ready applications by using features of the Microsoft identity platform. ms.date: 10/14/2021 ms.service: security
+description: Learn how to build trustworthy, Zero Trust-ready applications with secure authentication and authorization. ms.date: 10/14/2021 ms.service: security
 author: knicholasa